labgem/microscope-user-doc/docs/content/metabolism/pathwayCuration.rst

 	**5** : number of reactions in the pathway (excluding spontaneous reactions)

-* Above the table, an option allows users to display pathways using or not the MetaCyc `hierarchy <http://metacyc.org/META/class-tree?object=Pathways>`_.
+* Above the table, an option allows users to display or not the MetaCyc `hierarchy <http://metacyc.org/META/class-tree?object=Pathways>`_.

 What are the different curation statuses?